2022 Winter Olympics: Changes in medal standings

-On 29 January 2024, CAS disqualified Kamila Valieva for four years retroactive to 25 December 2021 for an anti-doping rule violation.
+On 29 January 2024, CAS disqualified Kamila Valieva, a Russian figure skater, for four years (retroactive to 25 December 2021) for an anti-doping rule violation.
 On 30 January 2024, the ISU reallocated medals in the figure skating team event to upgrade the United States to gold and Japan to silver while downgrading ROC to bronze.

 Marketing

 Emblem

 Flower bed along Chang'an Avenue.

 The emblem for the 2022 Winter Olympics, "Winter Dream" (冬梦), was unveiled on 15 December 2017 at the Beijing National Aquatics Center.
 Designed by Lin Cunzhen (who previously designed the emblem of the 2014 Summer Youth Olympics in Nanjing), the emblem is a stylised rendition of the Chinese character for winter (冬) as a multi-coloured ribbon, reflecting upon the landscapes of the host region.
 The beginning of the ribbon symbolises an ice skater, while the end of the ribbon symbolises a skier.
 The emblem carries a blue, red, and yellow colour scheme: the latter two colours represent both the flag of China, and "passion, youth, and vitality".